 Verify American Board of Plastic Surgery certification first then learn about their experience and practice

-One of the first things to look for is a surgeon’s certification with the American Board of Plastic Surgery, a training and accreditation organization.
+One of the first things to look for is a surgeon’s certification with the American Board of Plastic Surgery, or ABPS, a training and accreditation organization.
 Without it, you cannot ensure the surgeon has the necessary training to safely perform your desired procedure.

 And it’s important you independently verify this accreditation by visiting the ABPS website and doing a search.
 Don’t simply take the surgeon’s word for it.